Which major should I choose?

 Knowledge of accounting and business finance.
 Legal education includes the study of business law and tax law.
 A student with some knowledge of business finance will have an advantage in these courses.

 Public speaking.
-Whether they're preparing a client in the classroom or negotiating behind closed doors, attorneys need to be able to present arguments clearly and persuasively.
+Whether they're preparing a client, in the classroom or negotiating behind closed doors, attorneys need to be able to present arguments clearly and persuasively.
 Courses in public speaking, communications or drama can help you improve these skills.
+The Langfan Constitutional Oratory Competition and the debate team can also help you hone your public speaking abilities.

 What factors matter most for getting in to law school?